-IEN calls for investors to submit a comment letter by February 3, 2020 to oppose two proposals issued by the Securities and Exchange Commission (SEC) that would limit shareholders’ ability to file resolutions at the annual meetings of publicly traded companies.
+IEN calls for investors to submit a comment letter to oppose two proposals issued by the Securities and Exchange Commission (SEC) that would limit shareholders’ ability to file resolutions at the annual meetings of publicly traded companies.
 Under the existing rule, the minimum stock ownership necessary to file a resolution at a corporation’s annual meeting is $2,000, which must be held for at least one year.
 The SEC is proposing instead that shareholders would have to own $25,000 of the target company’s stock for at least one year or $15,000 for at least two years.
 Smaller shareholders who own at least $2,000 but less than $15,000 worth of the company’s stock would have to wait three years to file a resolution.

 The SEC also proposes to change how much support a resolution must win—measured by the percentage of the shares voted—in order to be resubmitted in subsequent years.
 The proposal changes these thresholds from 3 percent (first year), 6 percent (second year) and 10 percent (third and subsequent years) to 5 percent, 15 percent and 25 percent Moreover, proposals that win more than 25 percent (but less than 50 percent) support may be excluded in a subsequent year if the support drops by 10 percent from the previous year’s level.